niplav/site/notes.md

-There is also some hope that quantum computing will allow us to make [progress in nuclear and particle physics](https://arxiv.org/pdf/2310.03011#section.0.3), but I can't think of any immediate industrial applications of such progress.
+There is also some hope that quantum computing will allow us to make [progress in nuclear and particle physics](https://arxiv.org/pdf/2310.03011#section.0.3), but I can't immediately think of any industrial applications of such progress.

-If my understanding here is correct, then that's way more interesting than progress in bits!
+If my understanding here is correct, then that's way cooler than progress in bits!
 Humanity hasn't made much [progress in atoms](https://www.lesswrong.com/posts/Xqcorq5EyJBpZcCrN/thiel-on-progress-and-stagnation) recently, while making tons of progress in bits, so that might be why people are hyping quantum computing as a bit-focussed technology—they